calzzone/Behind-Error-Bars/content/posts/Covid-19.md

 By April 1, these models predict that Romania may have 1000 new dayly cases at worse under a log-linear increase or, under a log-quadratic model, the number of new daily cases may have already peaked and it may decrease to 8/day.
 However, all these models have wide error margins, especially the quadratic ones.
 The upper limits of these errors are further amplified in linear space.

 Thin solid lines show the number of new deaths, which seem parallel to the number of new cases, just shifted 2 weeks to the right.
-By this logic, Romania should exprience the first deaths before April 1 and approx. 32 deaths around April 1.
+By this logic, Romania should exprience the first deaths before April 1 and approx. 32 deaths during the first half of April.

+UPDATE Mar 22, 2020: The first two deaths occured this morning, but the dataset does not includes them yet.

 ```r